morpho-org/morpho-v1-optimizers-vaults/README.md

 ## Morpho's vaults

 Morpho's vaults represent tokenized supply positions on Morpho.
 Vaults are compliant to the ERC4626 standard and can be easily integrated.
-Please refer to the [vaults documentation](https://developers.morpho.xyz/vaults) for more information.
+Please refer to the [vaults documentation](https://developers-vaults.morpho.xyz/) for more information.

 ---

 ## Audits

-All audits are stored in the [audits](./audits/)' folder.
+All audits are accessible in the [audits](https://docs.morpho.xyz/security/audits)' section related to security.

 ---